PSUmodeling/Cycles/docs/index.md

 #### `TRANSPIRATION_USE_EFFICIENCY`

-The transpiration use efficiency of the crop in g/kg of water when the VPD = 1 kPa..
+The transpiration use efficiency of the crop in g/kg of water when the VPD = 1 kPa.

 #### `MAXIMUM_HARVEST_INDEX`